allpassportstamps/allpassportstamps.github.io/_posts/2025-08-29-Gambia-village-initiation-ritual.md

 ![IMG_3508]({{site.baseurl}}/assets/img/gambia/IMG_3508.jpeg){:width="35%"}![IMG_3509]({{site.baseurl}}/assets/img/gambia/IMG_3509.jpeg){:width="35%"}

-A boy walked to the car and Pablo gave some small change and explained that this is a boy's initiation ceremony.
-They were walking towards the salt water (Atlantic Ocean) to clean the wound, as tradition dictates.
+A boy walked to the car and Pablo gave some small change and explained that this was a boy's initiation ceremony.
+They were walking toward the saltwater (Atlantic Ocean) to clean the wound, as tradition dictates.

 ![initiation]({{site.baseurl}}/assets/img/gambia/initiation.jpeg){:width="65%"}